FaceCloak: Learning to Protect Face Templates: INTRODUCTION

 \textbf{Our approach.} In this work, we propose \textsc{FaceCloak}, a novel framework that protects a given face template in a manner that is resistant to face reconstruction. \textsc{FaceCloak} strategically {learns} to combine a set of disruptor templates to shield the original underlying template while preserving biometric utility.
 Intuitively, we formulate the problem of generating the protected template as a binary vector for \textit{each} unprotected face template, similar to generating deep hash codes for image retrieval~\cite{DHN}.
 This requires learning a \textit{unique} hash (binary vector) which will be computationally difficult to invert (mitigate inversion) while maintaining intra-class variations (biometric retention).

 \textsc{FaceCloak} uses a neural network that takes a single unprotected face template as input, then derives a set of disruptors consisting of positive (noise and mask), and negative instances (synthetic templates and orthogonalization); finally combines the original template with the disruptors to construct the protected or cloaked template supervised by biometric identity, binarization and diversity losses.
-Our network with two fully connected layers, batch normalization and activations is non-trivial to invert while the loss functions retain matching performance; see Fig~\ref{fig:outline}.
-During enrollment, the network learns to optimally combine disruptors with the original template.
-After training, we keep the trained network and the protected \textit{gallery} template while discarding the disruptors.
-During verification, the \textit{query} template goes through a single pass of the trained network, and is compared with the enrolled protected template using Hamming distance. \textit{Our method does not require user-specific key management, is efficient and highly effective in ensuring biometric performance, security and privacy.}
+Our network with two fully connected layers, batch normalization and activations is non-trivial to invert while the loss functions retain matching performance; see Fig~\ref{fig:outline}. \\ \textbf{Use case:} During enrollment, \textsc{FaceCloak} accepts any face template as input, and generates disruptors to create a protected template.
+The gallery will save the trained network and its output as the \textit{enrolled} template, but discard the disruptors.
+During verification, the \textit{query} template goes through the trained \textsc{FaceCloak}.
+The output is then compared with the enrolled protected template from the gallery using Hamming distance for decision. \textit{Our method does not require user-specific key management, is efficient and highly effective in ensuring biometric matching, security and privacy.}

-\textbf{Contributions.} Our main contributions are as follows. \begin{enumerate} \item We propose \textsc{FaceCloak}, a neural network-based face template protection scheme that uniquely maps a single face template to a cloaked binary vector by learning to optimally combine a set of disruptors with the original template using biometric identity, binarization and diversity loss functions. \textsc{FaceCloak} is a light-weight network with an average size of \texttt{0.57MB} (a trained face template extractor such as ArcFace is $\sim$130MB) with average time costs: enrollment time\texttt{=0.41ms}, inference time\texttt{=0.28ms} and training time\texttt{=1.54secs} on a RTX8000 GPU.
-Template size in memory: \texttt{5KB} (FaceNet512), \texttt{2KB} (ArcFace) and \texttt{1KB} (Ours) using 32 bit float representation.
+\textbf{Contributions.} Our main contributions are as follows. \begin{enumerate} \item We propose \textsc{FaceCloak}, a neural network-based face template protection scheme that uniquely maps a single face template to a cloaked binary vector by learning to optimally combine a set of disruptors with the original template using biometric identity, binarization and diversity loss functions. \textsc{FaceCloak} is a light-weight network with an average size of \texttt{0.57 MB} (a trained face template extractor such as ArcFace is $\sim$130MB) with average time costs: enrollment time\texttt{=0.41 ms}, inference time\texttt{=0.28 ms} and training time\texttt{=1.54 secs} on a RTX8000 GPU.
+Template size in memory: \texttt{5 KB} (FaceNet512), \texttt{2 KB} (ArcFace) and \texttt{1 KB} (Ours) using 32 bit float representation.

 \item \textsc{FaceCloak} satisfies all three criteria for a biometric template protection scheme: provably retains \textit{biometric matching}, exhibits strong \textit{irreversibility}, and enforces \textit{unlinkability}.
 We demonstrate the properties by evaluating on two datasets (LFW and CFP), and two face template extraction methods (ArcFace and FaceNet512).